 eases pain of carpal tunnel syndrome

-no expensive equipment and no surgery -- was better than
+drugs, no expensive equipment and no surgery -- was better than

 conventional treatment at reducing pain and improving the hand strength

-of patients with Carpal Tunnel Syndrome, according to a new study
+of patients with Carpal Tunnel Syndrome, according to a new study at

-results from pressure on the median nerve, which controls sensations in the
+from pressure on the median nerve, which controls sensations in the

 thumb, index and middle fingers.
-The condition can be so
+The condition can be so painful that

-study included a yoga group and a group who only
+blind, controlled study included a yoga group and a group who only

 received wrist splints, the most common form of treatment.
 The yoga

 group took a 1.5 hour class twice a week.
-They performed simple postures
+They performed simple

 range of motion, stretching, strengthening and aligning the hands,

-had significantly less pain and greater hand strength, whereas
+significantly less pain and greater hand strength, whereas the control

 baldes into back, move shoulders back and down.

-(parvatasana) -- Same as above, clasp fingers, turn palms upward.
+interlocked (parvatasana) -- Same as above, clasp fingers, turn palms

 bend at hips bringing hands to rest on wall.

-position -- Stand in tadasana, raise arms to Tee position, urn
+in prayer position -- Stand in tadasana, raise arms to Tee position,

 back.
 Lift arms straight overhead, join hands in prayer position,